Keeplo/Keeplo/README.md

 ### Hello World
 I'm Yongwoo Marco Kim _a.k.a Keeplo_
-The one who likes `i`. iOS, iPad, iPhone... ice cream, iron man 🙈
+The one I like is `i`. iOS, iPad, iPhone... ice cream, iron man 🙈

 I focus on Clean Code and Modularization, SwiftUI
 Additionally, study On-Device AI/ML and Vision.